4003 McKnight Road Improvement Project begins Monday Night in Allegheny County

 Single-lane and shoulder restrictions will occur on northbound I-79 between the Mt.
 Nebo Road (Exit 68) interchange and the bridge over Red Mud Hollow Road from 9 a.m. to 3 p.m. each day.
 Crews will conduct work to remove a temporary emergency pull-off.

 The work is part of the $26.49 million I-79 improvement project.
 Improvements include four bridge deck replacements, one bridge preservation, milling and resurfacing, preservation work on seven sign structures, installation of five new ITS signs, guide rail improvements, signage updates, and pavement marking installation.

-Motorists can check conditions on more than 40,000 roadway miles by visiting www.511PA.com.
-511PA, which is free and available 24 hours a day, provides traffic delay warnings, weather forecasts, traffic speed information and access to more than 770 traffic cameras.
+Motorists can check conditions on more than 40,000 roadway miles, including color-coded winter conditions on 2,900 miles, by visiting www.511PA.com.
+511PA, which is free and available 24 hours a day, provides traffic delay warnings, weather forecasts, traffic speed information, and access to more than 860 traffic cameras.